sujatha-m/Group-Project2/README.md

 The numbers held in the database would serve as inputs to cyber or security departments for analysis.

+## Instructions
+* User can Sign up or Login to the Spam Number Tracker App
+* User can report the spam Number and cityname with message
+* User can view all spam number stored in the database
+* User can view his own reported numbers from database
+* Delete spam numbers reported by a user (from his login)

 ## Wire Frame
 ![](Demo/wireFrame.png)